abrow52/Black-Squirrel-Cafe-HIC-Website-/README.md

 - in a python terminal type: python app.py you will be given a link like this: http://127.0.0.1:5000, type this link into a browser to go to the site

+*needed for the menu page to run*
-To create and connect to the database *shouldn't need to do for site to run*:
+To create and connect to the database:
 - in bash terminal type: mysql
 - to create database type: create bs_cafe
 - to open the database: use bs_cafe